qilingframework/qiling/README.md

 - Qiling is a true analysis framework, that allows you to build your own dynamic analysis tools on top (in friendly Python language).
 Meanwhile, Qemu is just a tool, not a framework.
 - Qiling can perform dynamic instrumentation, and can even hotpatch code at runtime.
 Qemu does not do either.
 - Not only working cross-architecture, Qiling is also cross-platform, so for example you can run Linux ELF file on top of Windows.
-In contrast, Qemu usermode only run binary of the same OS, such as Linux on Linux, due to the way it forwards syscall from emulated code to native OS.
+In contrast, Qemu usermode only run binary of the same OS, such as Linux ELF on Linux, due to the way it forwards syscall from emulated code to native OS.
 - Qiling supports more platforms, including Windows, MacOS, Linux & BSD.
 Qemu usermode can only handles Linux & BSD.

 ---